jpoindexter/ReasonOps/docs/api-reference/README.md

+> 🧠 ReasonOps Context
+ReasonOps is a platform for evaluating reasoning quality in AI — step-by-step.
+It helps users inspect, score, tag, and export logical traces to improve reliability.

 # 📘 ReasonOps API Reference

 This directory provides developer-facing documentation for all public HTTP routes within the ReasonOps platform.
 Each route is version-locked, schema-validated, and auditable through exported datasets.